samuelomotayo/data-analyst-sam/README.md

 **6. Tools and Technologies:**
 <br> 1.
 AWS Simple Storage Service (S3): Used to store the ingested data.
 <br> 2.
 AWS Data Brew: Helps in profiling (understanding) and transforming (cleaning) data for high quality and summarization.
-<b3> 3.
+<br> 3.
 AWS Data Glue: This AWS is used to Extract, Transform and Load (ETL) the dataset.
 This service helps to analyze the dataset to achieve the desired insight.
 <br> 4.
 Draw.io: This is used for the technical drawing that provides a graphical view of how the different systems and components interact.